Answer the consultation questions outlined in the Draft Marine and Coastal Policy

 DELWP will hold a series of public information sessions along the coast in July and August 2019 to engage with the community about the draft Policy.
 We invite feedback on the draft Policy using the links below.

-The online public consultation will close August 15 2019.
+This online public consultation closed on August 15 2019.

 We need your input to ensure that the final Marine and Coastal Policy reflects community views about how marine and coastal environments should be planned for and managed.